 Though large numbers of regulators exist worldwide, only a few have shown they can reliably protect traders’ funds if a broker faces liquidation issues or goes into bankruptcy.
 FCA ensures brokers have funds compensation services in place to allow clients to claim their financial losses of up to a specific limit, i-e, £85000 per client.

 Brokers offer a variety of trading platforms to enable clients to connect to the market.
 Not all brokers offer the same trading platforms; some provide access to their proprietary trading platforms developed in-house, while others choose to have the tried-and-true MT4 and MT5 systems on their list of offerings.
 A good trading platform should have an easy-to-use interface besides having all the basics and advanced trading tools required for a meaningful trading experience.
-If you’re just starting in the trading world, MT4 may be too complex for you to use.
+If you’re just starting in the trading world, even the best MT4 brokers platform may prove too complex for you to use.
 Therefore, you must check if your prospective broker offers different alternatives.

 Fees and Commission

-It is crucial to comprehend the trade execution policy of your selected broker so you may know whether or not you are working with a dealing desk broker or your broker follows an ECN trade execution model.
+It is crucial to comprehend the trade execution policy of your selected broker so you may know whether or not you are working with a dealing desk broker or yours is among brokers following an ECN trade execution model.
 Such information can significantly influence your comfort level with utilising the broker over time.
 You would like to know if your broker actively trades against you.
 If so, that is your biggest concern.
 The term “market makers” and “dealing desks” are both used interchangeably for brokers who intervene in clients’ orders before passing them to liquidity providers (market).
 However, the non-dealing desk or STP/ECN broker processes clients’ orders without intervention.

 Leverage is yet another crucial element of forex trading.
 It entails opening large positions using borrowed funds.
 Brokers facilitate clients to use leverage to maximise their market exposure despite having limited funds to invest.
 Typically, brokers offer a leverage of up to 1:200.
 However, FCA regulated brokers restrict clients to maximum leverage of up to 1:30.
 When selecting an FCA regulated broker, make sure that your broker doesn’t offer excessive leverage.
 If it does, the information on its regulation status could be misleading and needs to be cross-checked.